BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BlazEr1 catalog results and discussion

 \subsubsection{Radio emission of BlazEr1 sources}

-In Fig.~\ref{fig:eRO_Radio} we show the flux densities obtained from \texttt{TANAMI}, \texttt{MOJAVE}, and \texttt{RFC} as a function of \textit{eROSITA} flux.
-Of the 52 \texttt{TANAMI} matches, the majority belongs to the \textit{FSRQ} class, as this program targets $\gamma$-ray detected sources up to a limiting radio flux density, as well as highly variable jetted non-blazar AGN.
+In Fig.~\ref{fig:eRO_Radio}, we show the flux densities obtained from \texttt{TANAMI}, \texttt{MOJAVE}, and \texttt{RFC} as a function of \textit{eROSITA} flux.
+Of the 52 \texttt{TANAMI} matches, the majority belongs to the \textit{FSRQ} class, as this program targets $\gamma$-ray detected sources up to a limiting radio flux density, as well as highly variable jetted non-blazar AGNs.
 Flux densities in \texttt{TANAMI} mostly increase as a function of \textit{eROSITA} flux and we find a strong correlation for \textit{FSRQ}s.
 Almost twice as many objects are matched with \texttt{MOJAVE} (97); the overall trends are similar to \texttt{TANAMI} and a correlation with the \textit{eROSITA} flux is found as well.
 The \texttt{RFC} contains radio flux densities for 2620 BlazEr1 sources.
 Again a similar trend of the flux densities being correlated as in \texttt{TANAMI} and \texttt{MOJAVE} is observed for \textit{FSRQ}s.
 Based on the \texttt{RFC} data, we find that for \textit{BLL}s flux densities in the radio are similar, regardless of the X-ray flux and no strong correlation is found.
 This behavior is also observed for the \textit{BLL}s in \texttt{TANAMI} and \texttt{MOJAVE}, although the number of individual objects is very low compared to the \texttt{RFC} and the correlations found are not statistically significant.
 Again, the different physical origin of the emission is likely driving the diverging behavior between the \textit{FSRQ}s and \textit{BLL}s.
+Of the radio flux limited sample of HBL sources by \citet{giommi:2020}, five out of twelve sources on the western Galactic hemisphere are included in the BlazEr1 catalog.

-\subsubsection{Infrared and optical properties of \textit{eROSITA} detected blazars}
+\subsubsection{Infrared and optical properties of \textit{eROSITA}-detected blazars}